TheKinDAO/Work_Contract/README.md

 Building this contract
 ======================
-This will generate a WASM binaries in the `res/` directory to be later deployed onto the NEAR blockchain.
+This will generate WASM binaries in the `res/` directory to be later deployed onto the NEAR blockchain.
 ```bash
 ./setup.sh  # install nvm, curl, build-essential, rust, wasm32-unknown-unknown
 ./build.sh  # original example